MaybeBirb/Aftermath-Dev-Blog/index.md

 ---

 **This is the the monthly developer blog for Aftermath, an overhaul mod for Armored Core 6!** It also functions as something of a home page.
 At the end of each month, we'll post a new blog about what we accomplished.
 The blog will be linked in the **Monthly Logs** section.
+Next month, we plan to update this site to be a more proper home page.

 Aftermath is a yet-unreleased campaign overhaul for Armored Core 6, creating a new, custom campaign set after the Fires of Raven.
 The mod will provide an entirely unique and fresh experience, including:
 -New maps